Judith Leyster: Biography

-In 1636, Leyster married Jan Miense Molenaer, In 1636, Leyster married Jan Miense Molenaer, an artist who was also prolific at the time.
+In 1636, Leyster married the prolific artist Jan Miense Molenaer.
 They both worked on similar subjects like portraits and history paintings.
 In hopes of better economic prospects, the couple moved to Amsterdam where Molenaer already had clients.
 They remained there for eleven years before returning to Heemstede in the Haarlem area.
 There they shared a studio in a small house located in the present-day Groenendaal Park.
 Leyster and Molenaer had five children, only two of whom survived to adulthood.

 Most of Leyster's dated works were produced before her marriage and are dated between 1629 and 1635.
 There are few known pieces by her painted after 1635: two illustrations in a book about tulips from 1643, a portrait from 1652, and a still life from 1654 that was discovered in a private collection in the 21st century.
 Leyster may have worked collaboratively with her husband as well.
 She died in 1660, aged 50.
 She was buried at a farm just outside of Haarlem.
 None of her artwork was publicly displayed or attributed to her for close to 200 years.
 The fact that the inventory of her estate attributed many of the paintings to "the wife of Molenaer", not to Judith Leyster, may have contributed to the misattribution of her work to her husband.

 Work

 Leyster signed her works with a monogram of her initials JL with a star attached.
-This was a play on words: "Leister" meant "Lead star" in Dutch and for Dutch mariners of the time it was the common name for the North Star.
+This was a play on words: "Leister" meant "Lead star" in Dutch, and for Dutch mariners of the time it was the common name for the North Star.
 The Leistar was the name of her father's brewery in Haarlem, which he bought in 1618.
 Leyster used Ley-Ster as her pseudonym.
 She studied in the studio of Frans Peter de Grebber, who was a well-known painter in Haarlem.
 She became associated with Frans Hals once deciding to pursue a more independent artistic career.
-It has been documented that Leyster admired painter Frans Hals.
-They then established a studio together, which could be why their work has similar qualities, as they continued to inspire each other throughout their creation of art.
+It has been documented that Leyster admired Hals.
 Toward 1629, Leyster became professionally independent; which has been indicated by the change in how she signed her paintings.
-She now signed them with her own monogram which is evident in her painting The Merry Drunkard, also known as The Jolly Topper.
+She now signed them with her own monogram which is evident in her painting The Merry Drunkard, also known as The Jolly Toper.